IDCI-Consulting/MetastazBundle/README.md

     php app/console doctrine:schema:create --em="metastaz"
     php app/console doctrine:schema:create --em="metastaz_template"

-To use the template manager, add routes to your routing.yml like this:
+In order to use the template manager, add routes to your routing.yml like this one:

     _metastaz_template:
         resource: "@MetastazTemplateBundle/Controller/MetastazTemplateController.php"
         type:     annotation
         prefix:   /metastaz/template

-To check if this controller is well loaded, you can execute the following command:
+In order to check if this controller is well loaded, you can execute the following command:

     php app/console router:debug

-You must see this routes:
+You should see these routes:

     metastaz_template               ANY    /metastaz/template/
     metastaz_template_show          ANY    /metastaz/template/{id}/show